 For several years we struggled to find a solution to sexual unsatisfaction and low libido.
 It was hard on our partnership and overshadowed our daily life regularly.
 Eventually, we overcame our obstacle and found a satisfying balance of regular sex.
 Years later I realized that there is something else I needed to communicate.
 You see sex had become well… regular.
 Routine and less emotional.
 I began to wonder if my sexual prime had peaked at our earlier stages of dating and now I would never get a sexy striptease again.
 My wife is beautiful and arousing.
 She is my best friend and partner.
 Since I would never go outside of my marriage, I had to bring the seduction and charged emotions back into our relationship or face saying goodbye to the good old days of hot sex.

 And out of necessity for great sex and emotional foreplay, FANTASY WEEKENDS became my special invitation to making sex more fun.
 And from that point forward our emotional connection, physical attraction, trust, and understanding all elevated to a higher level that solidifies our bond.

-If you’ve tried role play before, you might agree with me that the sex doesn’t always match the ideas in your head.
-Awkward moments and little or no communication are the butt of all role play comedies.
-It seems to me that role play has the current stigma of being reserved for the geeky or disaster bound.
+If you’ve tried role-play before, you might agree with me that sex doesn’t always match the ideas in your head.
+Awkward moments and little or no communication are the butts of all role-play comedies.
+It seems to me that role-play has the current stigma of being reserved for the geeky or disaster bound.
 I needed a creative way to keep awkward moments and disasters at bay while we headed into this uncharted romance.
-In our experience’s, it became clear to me that while I tried to plan everything, shared fantasies need to be planned and participated together to be truly appreciated.
+In our experience, it became clear to me that while I tried to plan everything, shared fantasies need to be planned and participated together to be truly appreciated.
 That is the goal of Fantasy Weekends.

 We want to show couples a fun way to explore your sexual desires and calibrate them together into a satisfying sexual and emotional bond.